Contact: Amy Dryansky

 Eligibility: Open to all current Hampshire College students, including graduating seniors.

-Application Deadline: Late spring, check website for exact deadline each year.
+Application Deadline: April, check website for exact deadline each year.

-Description: Division III grants for projects in American Studies can be used for research-related expenses, such as travel, conference fees, materials, and books.
+Description: Division III grants for projects in American Studies can be used for expenses related to project and/or exhibition and distribution.

 Eligibility: Students must be in their first semester of Division III when they apply, and they must be filed for Division III at the time of application.
 Applications require a proposed budget and advisor approval.
-Possible areas of study include: Interdisciplinary studies of U.S. literatures, arts, cultures, religions, histories, economies, politics, and social movements; Interdisciplinary projects on American national, transnational, and hemispheric formations and identities; projects concerning U.S. subjects that use critical lenses such as settler colonial studies, Africana studies, ethnic studies, queer studies, indigenous studies, critical race studies, borderlands studies, disability studies, and U.S. empire studies.
+Possible areas of study include: Transdisciplinary studies of U.S. literatures, arts, cultures, religions, histories, economies, politics, and social movements; transdisciplinary projects on U.S./American national, transnational, and hemispheric formations and identities; projects concerning U.S. subjects that use critical lenses such as settler colonial studies, Africana studies, Latinx studies, Asian American studies, Native American and indigenous studies, ethnic studies, queer studies, women's, gender and sexuality studies, media studies, material culture studies, folk and popular culture studies, critical race studies, borderlands studies, disability studies, and/or U.S. empire studies.
 Follow the application link for more details.

 Description: To support student research that aligns with the mission of the Ethics and the Common Good Project (ECG).
 ECG supports out of classroom learning experiences that contribute to, or critically engage with, issues regarding the common good, and ethically informed actions, practices, and policies.
 Through ECG projects and internships students will develop ways of working and engaging with others on the basis of mutual respect, as they contribute to the common good.